 In 2021, RAM offered a PhD Stipend Award to Lincoln Timinao, a PhD student from Papua New Guinea who was studying at James Cook University (JCU).
 Lincoln works at the PNG Institute of Medical Research (PNGIMR) doing my research, and will have a position to return to following completion of his study.

 Lincoln’s research aims to investigate the transmission of malaria from symptomatic and asymptomatic individuals to An. farauti mosquitos by conducting direct membrane feeding experiments and direct skin feeding experiments.

 The PNGIMR has established an insectary where they rear An. farauti mosquitos and Lincoln has adapted and set up a membrane feeding assay to infect their colony mosquitoes with malaria parasites from infected individuals.
 They had more success with infecting our mosquitoes with P. vivax which puts PNGIMR in a unique position to test potential vaccine or antimalarials that can inhibit transmission as it is currently quite difficult to grow these parasites in a lab setting.
 Lincoln has submitted a manuscript for publication regarding this work (Frontiers).
 He has also optimized the conditions that influences the feeding rate of the mosquitoes and have increased the feeding rate of the mosquitoes.
 This work has been published as well (Parasites and Vectors).

 Lincoln was recently awarded a student prize for a 3-minute presentation he did for the 8th International Conference on Plasmodium vivax Research (ICPvR) 2022.
-See the cartoon representation of his 3-minute talk:
+The above is a cartoon representation of his 3-minute talk.